 First-class relics of Saints Pope John Paul II, Faustina Kowalska, and Maximilian Kolbe are now permanently housed at St. Francis Chapel.
 You can read about the installation ceremony in The Boston Pilot.
 Pilgrims and people from all walks of life who visit the Chapel can now ask for the prayerful intercession of the three Marian Saints of Mercy.

 First-class relics are a part of the saint’s body, usually a piece of bone or hair.
 Praying to a first-class relic is a powerful way to ask for that Saint’s intercession to bring their prayers to God.
 A third-class relic is created by touching an object, such as a crucifix, to one of the first-class relics in prayer.
 Learn more about each of the three saints and visit the chapel to pray to their relics in person.

 Saint Maximilian Kolbe

-Franciscan Friar Maximilian Kolbe was sent to Auschwitz for hiding Jews during World War II.
+Franciscan Friar Maximilian Kolbe was sent to Auschwitz for fighting Nazi propaganda.
 When Nazi guards selected 10 people to be starved to death, Kolbe volunteered to die in place of a stranger whom the guards had selected.
 Miracles attributed to his intercession include curing a woman with intestinal tuberculosis and a man with calcification of the arteries.

 St. Maximilian’s relic is taken from his beard, which was shaved in 1940 prior to being arrested by the Gestapo and sent to Auschwitz.
 The reliquary design represents the gate of Auschwitz.
 The relic is held in the center of the reliquary by four wires that represent the infamous concentration camp.
 The “M” atop the relic is the Marian symbol.
 The words “Veritas Liberavit Vos” translate as “The Truth Makes you Free” from John 8:38.
 These words contrast with the sign on the front gate of Auschwitz which translates as “Work will set you free”.
 Atop the columns of the gate are the two crowns of martyrdom and purity that our Lady offered to Maximilian when he was a boy.